 To increase the accuracy and reduce the conservatism in the values obtained in the first phase an additional dataset of bathymetric data was considered very valuable.
 In the original scope for Deltares a second phase was therefore already included in which the uncertainty ranges in the results of the first phase were to be reduced.
+The first part of this second phase, containing WFS-I and WFS-II was delivered by Deltares on 26 June 2015 (reference: 1210520-000-HYE-0004).

-In the first months of 2015 these data were obtained by Deep for the first two wind farm sites of BWFZ (WFS-I and WFS-II).
-The surveys of the third and fourth site are planned for the summer of 2015.
-This report details the updated results for WFS-I and WFS-II using the most recent 2015 bathymetry data and the 2000/2010 bathymetrical data from phase I. The predictions in this report are made for a period of 31 years from 2015-2046.
+During the summer of 2015 Fugro obtained the data for the last three wind farm sites of BWFZ (WFS-III, WFS-IV and the innovation site WFS-V).
+This report details the updated results for WFS-III, WFS-IV and WFS-V using the most recent 2015 bathymetry data and the 2000/2010 bathymetrical data from phase I. The predictions in this report are made for a period of 31 years from 2015-2046.